auriq/essentia_docs/source/install/index.rst

 Installation
 ************

-Essentia can be run on the Amazon cloud, where it can scale via the addition of worker node virtual machines.
-The Microsoft Azure version focuses on a new, web-based UI that provides insights into data stored in your cloud based 'data lake'.
-Finally the desktop version is a non scaling version useful for either development work or as a trial.
+Essentia can be run on the cloud, where it can scale via the addition of worker node virtual machines.
+Users can also evaluate the software using a virtualized image that can be run using VirtualBox on their desktop.
+It will not have the same performance as the cloud based version but is useful for development or demonstration purposes.

 .. toctree::
    :maxdepth: 2